hejian3/py3dtiles/docs/api.rst

 The py3dtiles module provides some classes to fit into the
 specification:

-- *TileContent* with a header *TileHeader* and a body *TileBody*
+- *TileContent* with a header *TileContentHeader* and a body *TileContentBody*
-- *TileHeader* represents the metadata of the tile (magic value, version, ...)
+- *TileContentHeader* represents the metadata of the tile (magic value, version, ...)
-- *TileBody* contains varying semantic and geometric data depending on the the tile's type
+- *TileContentBody* contains varying semantic and geometric data depending on the the tile's type

 Moreover, a utility class *TileContentReader* is available to read a tile file as well as a simple command line tool to retrieve basic information